EvgenyLeukhin/effective-english/content/blog/05/index.md

 ---
-title: 05 - Past continuous (I was doing) ✓
+title: 05 - Past Continuous (I was doing) ✓
 date: "2019-06-25"
 description: Past continuous, was/were + V-ing, Like
 ---